NCCA/Lectures/MayaAPI/Commands/slides.md

 - Under windows we can create a simple .DLL project
 - We need to change the target extension to .mll (maya link library) as this is the default search.
 - Full details on how to do a setup is [here](https://nccastaff.bournemouth.ac.uk/jmacey/OldWeb/MayaAPI/Windows/index.md.html)
-- vcxproj files wil also be included with the code.

 ---